This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Two disks of pie dough wrapped in plastic wrap.

-Chill your butter, sourdough starter, and even your mixing bowl before you start.
+Keep it cold: Chill the butter, sourdough discard, and even the mixing bowl before starting.
 The colder the ingredients, the flakier the crust.

-Handle the dough just enough to bring it together.
-Over mixing can lead to a tough pie crust.
+Minimal handling: Work the dough just enough to bring it together.
+Overmixing can make it tough.

-Adjust the water carefully.
-Start with the minimum amount of ice water and add more only if needed.
-Too much water can make the dough sticky, difficult to roll out and it won’t be flaky.
+Add water slowly: Start with the minimum ice water and add more only if needed.
+Too much water makes the dough sticky, harder to roll, and less flaky.

-A pie baked with a sourdough pie crust.
+A pie baked with a sourdough discard pie crust.

 Your Best Pie Yet